seven-of-eleven/designare-z390-opencore-efi/README.md

 </details>

 <details>
-<summary><strong>Monterey, BigSur or Ventura?</strong></summary>
+<summary><strong>Monterey, or Ventura?</strong></summary>
 <br>

-The EFI folder should work for either BigSur, Monterey, or Ventura.
-No idea if it'll work with Catalina.
-I've set AppleIGB kext to be enabled for Monterey and above to get both ethernet ports working.
-For BigSur I've enabled the SmallTreeIntel82576 kext.
-They are controlled using MinVersion and MaxVersion values so no config.plist file changes are required.
+The EFI folder should work for either Monterey (12.3+), or Ventura.

 Also avoid installing Monterey 12.3 it had issues with AMD GPUs that needed DeviceProperties values set for the PCIE device (not included in this EFI).
-Google is your friend here but it's easiest just not to install 12.3 :grimacing:.
+Google is your friend here but it's easiest not to install 12.3 :grimacing:, just install 12.4 or higher.

-I'm primarily using this EFI with Monterey 13.1 at the moment.
-Prior to this release I was running Monterey 12.6.1 without issue.
-I haven't tested BigSur; let me know if you have issues with it.
+I'm primarily using this EFI with Monterey 13.2.1 at the moment.
+Prior to this release I was running Monterey 12.6.2 without issue.

 </details>